Robot Videos

 Furhat and WikiTalk first demo (2021, 13 minutes)

-This video shows the first demo of WikiTalk with a Furhat robot.
+The first demo of WikiTalk with a Furhat robot.
 A Virtual Furhat talks for more than 10 minutes about social robots, Romeo and Juliet, Hamlet, Manchester United, Old Trafford, and artificial intelligence.
 The video was made for #FurhatChallenge 2021.

 CityTalk Tokyo 2020 first demo (2018, 2 minutes)

-This video shows the first demo of CityTalk with new hotel and restaurant databases for Tokyo 2020.
+The first demo of CityTalk with new hotel and restaurant databases for Tokyo 2020.
 The robot tells Dr Kristiina Jokinen of AI Research Center, AIST Tokyo Waterfront, about restaurants in the Tokyo Waterfront area, near the Tokyo 2020 Olympics and Paralympics.

 CityTalk first demo (2018, 4 minutes)

-This video shows the first demo of CityTalk.
+The first demo of CityTalk.
 The robot tells about hotels and restaurants in Cambridge.
 When the person asks about hotels, the robot clarifies which part of town and what price range is suitable, then suggests a hotel using a local hotel database.
 When the person asks about a restaurant, the robot switches domains and asks which part of town and what kind of food they would like, then suggests two restaurants using a local restaurant database.

 SamiTalk first demo (2016, 4 minutes)

 The world's first Sami-speaking robot talking about the situation of Sami languages in Finland.
 SamiTalk is a robot application that tells information from Sami Wikipedia in the North Sami language.
 This prototype was developed at University of Helsinki for the Academy of Finland DigiSami project.
-The video was shown at the International Workshop on Spoken Dialogue Systems, Saariselkä, Finland, 2016.
+The video was shown at International Workshop on Spoken Dialogue Systems, Saariselkä, Finland, 2016.

 MoroTalk first demo (2015, 4 minutes)